Lockout Policy

 How it works

-• The policy is applied per Keyless instance, per Keyless ID.
+The policy is applied per Keyless instance, per Keyless ID (representing a single user).

 When is the lockout policy applied

-• The lockout policy applies to Authentications only and is not applied at all to enrollments.
+The lockout policy applies to Authentications but is not applied at all to enrollment flows.

-• Note the reason is that, in the case of an enrollment failure, no Keyless ID has been generated and it is therefore not possible for Keyless to track the relationship between specific users
+Note in the case of an enrollment failure, the reason the lockout policy cannot be applied is that no Keyless ID has been generated and it is therefore not possible for Keyless to track the relationship between enrollment attempts currently.

 If a user is locked-out

-• Any authentication attempt for that Keyless ID will trigger a 30007 "User Lockout" error.
+Any authentication attempt for that Keyless ID will trigger a

 Last updated